ggreer/geoff.greer.fm/resume/index.md

 I know Django and Node.js.
 In the past I have used Rails.

-I have extensive operational experience with MySQL, Cassandra, and BerkeleyDB.
+I have extensive operational experience with PostgreSQL, MySQL, Cassandra, and BerkeleyDB.
 I have also dealt with RabbitMQ, Apache Solr, ElasticSearch, and Scribe in production environments.
 I have been in on-call rotations at Bloglines and Cloudkick.

 ## Employment History
 ---